 We know the practices in place for healthcare data management are not ideal.
 But what would the healthcare sector look like in a perfect world?
-Stein and McClintock said the focus is on three key areas: automation, consolidation, and integration.
+We believe the focus should be on three key areas: automation, consolidation, and integration.

 Using resources like artificial intelligence and machine learning, healthcare providers can now reduce both time wasted on data entry and the potential for serious mistakes.
 This serves as a solution to physician burnout, to billing errors, and to the constantly evolving diagnostic codes.

 Automating as much as possible eliminates the potential for human error.
 It reduces the complexity that’s driving errors within RCM and simplifies the process.
 Using a rules engine or machine learning, your technology platform can catch errors before they happen, make suggestions, and make it easier for humans to get things right.

 The RCM software market is hugely fragmented, so providers must pay multiple vendors and use different types of incompatible software.
 Consolidating that market would alleviate this problem.

 Since the RCM software market is so fragmented, providers have to juggle multiple different software platforms for all of their data.
 This leads to duplicate entries for patient information, and greater potential for errors.

 All of the different software systems on the market store patient data differently.
 Payers and providers both need one single source of truth for data to eliminate errors and inefficiency.

 There are so many different systems and software tools used within a single healthcare organization that sometimes the data doesn’t always match up.
 When this happens, it forces the providers and the clinicians to log into multiple different programs just to submit or view a report.
 And that causes conflicts or delays and wastes money and time.
 If providers can pull all of their data into a single source of truth within one platform, they can report on it without all of the headache.